Prince of Beira: History

 In 1750 the newly ascended King Joseph I (believing that no sons would be forthcoming--indeed, his wife and he produced no further issue after 1746, as is known in hindsight) proclaimed his eldest daughter the official heiress and granted her the "crown-princely" title Princess of Brazil (but apparently not that Duke of Braganza).
 He in 1761 further granted Maria's eldest son, Infante Dom José Francisco (1761–88), the title Prince of Beira.
 For the first time, the title was held by a male.

 This created a new tradition.
 The situation now, effectively, was that the king's official heir held the Princedom of Brazil, and Prince of Beira was Brazil's heir-apparent.
 The situation had been the same (though unintentionally) during 1734-50, when the monarch's heir-apparent was Prince of Brazil, and Brazil's obvious heir was Princess of Beira.
 This was to be repeated after that time, as monarchs granted Beira to the second heir-apparent whenever possible.

-(The way the titles Duke of Braganza and Prince of Brazil were held is identical with the way the titles of Duchy of Cornwall and of Rothesay are held in the UK.
+(The way the titles Duke of Braganza and Prince of Brazil were held is identical with the way the titles of Duke of Cornwall and of Rothesay are held in the UK.
 The male heir apparent received it when the relevant parent ascended the throne or, if the title was vacant, at birth.
 During the 1645-1822 period, the Prince of Brazil always belonged to the heir apparent to the throne, who also received the title Duke of Braganza.
 In 1750 though, Brazil--but not Braganza--was specifically granted to the female heiress, as she was proclaimed the official successor.)

 The future King John VI himself never became Prince of Beira--he became Prince of Brazil and Duke of Braganza directly at the death of his elder brother.

 According to the first tradition, the next holder of Beira would be Infanta Mariana Vitória of Portugal (1768–88), the eldest daughter of Maria I and Pedro III.
 She died two months after her eldest brother.
 In 1785, she was married to Infante Gabriel of Spain (1752–88), whom she predeceased by some weeks.
 Their three children were granted Infantes of Portugal in addition to that of Spain by their grandmother.
 The others going having died, the eldest son, Infante Pedro Carlos of Spain and Portugal (1786–1812) married his Portuguese cousin Teresa, Princess of Beira, and left issue (see below).